You can almost hear the revving engines, squealing tires, and the roar of the crowds in Thunder Rolls. Get ready to race!

 In “Reaping the Rewards,” I take a look at the finished product from a crowdfunding campaign.
 Thunder Rolls was originally funded on Kickstarter in the summer of 2021, and was shipped to backers in fall of 2022.
 It is now available for purchase, but there is also an opportunity to back a new campaign for the expansion as well—more on that later!
 This review is adapted from my Kickstarter Tabletop Alert, updated to reflect the finished product.

 What Is Thunder Rolls?

 Thunder Rolls is a stock car racing game for 1 to 8 players, ages 10 and up, and takes about 30 to 60 minutes to play.
-It’s currently seeking funding on Kickstarter, with a pledge level of $49 for a copy of the game.
-(Some higher limited tiers are available if you want to sponsor a race or a car.)
+It retails for $89.99 (but the publisher Mr. B Games currently has it for $69.99; you can also get it on the current Kickstarter for a $59 pledge but you may have to wait longer for it).
 It’s definitely something that kids will be able to play, though it will help to have an older or experienced player to keep track of the rules, since some of the actions can be a little confusing at first.
 The game length is affected by the number of players and the type of race.

 Thunder Rolls was designed by Richard Launius and co-published by Mr. B Games and Zeroic Games, with illustrations by Jack Hoyle.

 New to Kickstarter?
 Check out our crowdfunding primer.

 Here’s what comes in the box:

 - Race Track board (double-sided)

 - Team tile